-The Department for Education will not normally reinvestigate the substance of complaints or overturn any decisions made by the school.
+The Department for Education will not normally reinvestigate the substance of complaints or overturn any decisions made by St Anne Stanley CE Primary School.
 They will consider whether St Anne Stanley CE Primary School has adhered to education legislation and any statutory policies connected with the complaint.